cbartram/nanoleaf-layout/README.md

 };
 ```

-This allows one to explicitly set the color of each panel quickly and easily!
+This allows one to explicitly set and update the color of each panel quickly and easily!

-Please see the next section titled Properties for information about all the nanoleaf-layout properties, their default values, and their descriptions.
+Please see the next section titled Properties below for information about all the nanoleaf-layout properties, their default values, and their descriptions.

 ### Properties